 Once we close the application period (usually end June) all applications are reviewed and scored by our Scientific Committee (see below for details), made up of eminent Neurologists, and headed by Professor David Burke, AO.
 Unfortunately, every year we receive many more outstanding applications than we can fund.

 We announce the winners usually in September, and have an annual Cocktail Party and Award Ceremony in October in Sydney, where each winner gives a short presentation of their proposed research.
 See Where Does your Money Go for details of all previous grants, plus YouTube clips of presentations.

 We generally aim to award at least one grant in each category, and usually fund research in institutions (universities, hospitals, and other research establishments) across all states.

 Grants are usually of the order of $40,000, and we expect to receive progress reports and/or final reports after one year.

-In 2015, for the very first time we have awarded a major research gift of $300,000, over a three year period, to go to research that exhibits great potential for improved patient outcomes.
+In 2015, for the very first time we awarded a major research gift of $300,000, over a three year period, to go to research that exhibits great potential for improved patient outcomes.
 We congratulate Dr Neil Spratt based in Newcastle who was awarded the significant grant, which was formally announced at the Annual Neurology Conference in Auckland in May 2015.
 His research title is “A new understanding of increased pressure within the skull in brain diseases”.

 We publish research reports in our bi-annual newsletter BrainWaves.